Susanne-n/Page-Visits-Funnel/README.md

 # Page-Visits-Funnel

+# This project is a part of the codecademy Data Science Career Path

 Cool T-Shirts Inc. has asked you to analyze data on visits to their website.
 Your job is to build a funnel, which is a description of how many people continue to the next step of a multi-step process.

 In this case, our funnel is going to describe the following process: